tavily-ai/tavily-n8n-node/README.md

 | 432 Plan Limit Exceeded | Exceeds plan limits | Upgrade your plan via [Tavily Dashboard](https://app.tavily.com/account/plan) |
 | 433 Pay-As-You-Go Limit Exceeded | Exceeds pay-as-you-go limit | Increase limit via [Tavily Dashboard](https://app.tavily.com/account/plan) |
 | 500 Internal Server Error | Server-side issue | Retry request after a few minutes |

+## Cost

+Head to the [API Credits Overview](https://docs.tavily.com/documentation/api-credits) in our documentation to learn more about how many API Credits each request costs.

+## License

+This project is licensed under the terms of the MIT license.

+## Contact

+If you are encountering issues while using Tavily, please email us at support@tavily.com.
+We'll be happy to help you.

+If you want to stay updated on the latest Tavily news and releases, head to our [Developer Community](https://community.tavily.com) to learn more!